 Great article as usual.
 I have two somewhat related questions: first, a few of the options you’ve listed here are discontinued, or have discontinued components.
 Are there any on-market substitutes that you’d recommend?
 Second, what criteria do you use to pick out “good” items in the market, that one might use to evaluate individual pieces of kit?

-Hey Anri, The two main things that are discontinued is my version of the BFG Beltminus and the FirstSpear Patrolling harness.
-For the Beltminus, BFG is actually still making it but as an updated version, V3, and it has a lot of features that address my concerns here.
 FirstSpear dropped the patrolling harness, but does have another rig called the “JOKER” that woudl work just as well.
 You could also try and track down something like the Air Force’s DF-LCS harness that I mentioned in the article, as it is very similar.
-The whole thing is a bit old school… Read more »
+The whole thing is a bit old school at this point, but it’s cheaper.

 Thanks for the info!